Bitcoin Verdict

 Blockstream Jade

-Budget air-gapped wallet backed by Blockstream
+The most air-gapped wallet you can get for the money, backed by Blockstream

 B-